The historic Wheeling Suspension Bridge carries the National Road over the Ohio River between Wheeling Island and downtown in Wheeling, West Virginia.

 Justice Grier issued an injunction against the bridge’s rebuilding during the court’s normal summer break, but the building of a temporary crossing, designed by William McComas, was put into place by July 26.
 5 It had a 14-foot-wide deck and functioned with alternating one-way traffic.

-At the same time, the Wheeling & Belmont Bridge Company asked Congress whether Grier had been bribed, and complained that the injunction violated both Congress’ sovereignty and that of Virginia, who had authorized the crossing.
+At the same time, the Wheeling & Belmont Bridge Company asked Congress whether Grier had been bribed and complained that the injunction violated both Congress’ sovereignty and that of Virginia, who had authorized the crossing.
 5 Additionally, the Ohio, Virginia, and Indiana legislatures petitioned Congress to save the bridge.
 Through the efforts of Wheeling Congressman George W. Thompson and others, Congress passed a law that designated the bridge a post road before the Supreme Court’s 1852 decision could go into effect.
-A second set of legal arguments concerning the bridge was heard soon after, and in December, Justice Nelson upheld the Wheeling bridge as an exercise of Congressional power over military and postal roads despite some objections.
+A second set of legal arguments concerning the bridge was heard soon after.
+In December, Justice Nelson upheld the Wheeling bridge as an exercise of Congressional power over military and postal roads despite some objections.

 The Wheeling & Belmont Bridge Company sold the Wheeling Suspension Bridge to the city of Wheeling in 1927, which was later taken over by the West Virginia Department of Highways (WVDOH).
 7 The crossing was honored as a National Historic Civil Engineering Landmark in 1969 and was listed as a National Historic Landmark, the highest honor that could be bestowed on a non-federal site or structure, in 1975.
-1 It was then listed on the National Register of Historic Places in 1980.
+1 It was added to the National Register of Historic Places in 1980.

-The ailing bridge was closed for an extensive $2.4 million restoration project in 1982.
+The ailing bridge was closed for a $2.4 million restoration project in 1982.
 It required the repair of cables and anchorages and required the reconstruction of several trusses.
 It was reopened during a grand celebration on May 5, 1983.

 Over time, errant trucks and buses onto the bridge have caused the crossing to be periodically closed for inspections and repairs, such as when a Greyhound bus attempted to cross the bridge on March 23, 2016, 9 followed by a charter bus on June 29, 2019.
 3 The charter bus driver was cited for the overweight vehicle and failure to obey a traffic control device.
 The bridge was reopened on August 13 after WVDOH installed a height barrier with hard restraints in an attempt to eliminate overweight crossings.
 2 4